MissionBio/mosaic/docs/_sources/pages/install.rst

    $ conda activate /Users/name/mosaic/

-Solutions to many installation failures are available in the `Anaconda installation <https://docs.anaconda.com/free/anaconda/install/>`_ guide.
+Solutions to many installation failures are available in the `Anaconda troubleshooting <https://docs.anaconda.com/free/anaconda/reference/troubleshooting/>`_ guide.
 The same solutions can be applied to the Mosaic installater.

 Installing using conda